 MedlinePlus offers a search-based Web service that provides access to MedlinePlus health topic data in XML format.
 Using the Web service, software developers can build applications that utilize MedlinePlus health topic information.
 The service accepts keyword searches as requests and returns relevant health topics in ranked order.
 Keyword searches may be limited to specific fields.
 The service also returns health topic summaries, search result snippets, external links, and other associated data.

 To ensure that the latest information is readily available, the data in the Web service is updated daily, Tuesday - Saturday.
 The Web service is available for English and Spanish health topics.
 The Web service is free of charge and does not require registration or licensing.
-If you use data from the Web service or build an interface using the Web service, please indicate that the information is from MedlinePlus.gov.
+If you use data from the Web service or build an interface using the Web service, please indicate that the information is from MedlinePlus.gov but do not use the MedlinePlus logo or otherwise imply that MedlinePlus endorses your particular product.
+Please see NLM’s API page for further guidance.
 If you have questions about the MedlinePlus Web service, or if you would like to share an application that you have built using the service, please contact us.

 To receive notification when MedlinePlus releases enhancements to the service or updates the documentation, sign up for our Web service email updates:

 Returns MedlinePlus health topic search results in English or Spanish for an input query string.

 In order to avoid overloading the MedlinePlus servers, NLM requires that users of the MedlinePlus Web service send no more than 85 requests per minute per IP address.
 Requests that exceed this limit will not be serviced, and service will not be restored until the request rate falls beneath the limit.
 The MedlinePlus Web service is updated once per day, Tuesday-Saturday.
 To limit the number of requests that you send to the Web service, NLM recommends caching results for a 12-24 hour period.